What does being “rich” come down to?

 Save 10-20% of the income you make and put that money into long-term retirement assets that you don’t touch until you retire.

 Do you know where your money goes?
 You should.
 Tracking what you spend opens your eyes so you may know exactly where your money goes.
 Tracking your spending allows you to make adjustments to how you spend your money.
 If you don’t track your spending it can get out of control.
 This “lifestyle creep” can cause your wealth to disappear over time.
 Knowing how to maintain wealth is crucial, as anybody can know how to grow wealth, but if you can’t maintain it, then it will soon go!

 Avoiding spontaneous or emotional purchases.

 Never buy anything on impulse.
 It is almost always the wrong thing to do.
-That spontaneous or emotional purchase will lose its luster after only a few weeks.
+That spontaneous or emotional purchase will lose its lustre after only a few weeks.
 Then you’re stuck with something you don’t need and that does not generate any income.